 Summer Art Camps

-Location: 70 Elena Ave, Atherton, CA., home of the Mehta family, a Sacred Heart School family
+Location: home of a Sacred Heart School family in Atherton, CA.

 Age Group: kindergarteners-7th grade